sth/karma-summary-reporter/README.md

 ### show

-Select which tests are dislayed in the summary.
+Select which tests are displayed in the summary.
 There are three choices:

 - `'failed'`: Only show tests that failed in some browser (default)
 - `'skipped'`: Additionally show tests that got skipped in some browser